tajiritomoyuki/ApertureContour/README.md

 # ApertureContour
 aperture_contour is fast and simple tools which draws the contours of the apertures in pyplot canvas.
+It can be used in various observation such as Kepler and TESS.

 ## install